 What’s fuelling the growth?
 For one, the pandemic enforced digital adoption and placed greater emphasis on the health and safety of built environments.
 Another major driver is the uptick of BIM mandates and the implementation of positive government policies encouraging the use of BIM.
 Is BIM required in your markets?
 Get the global guide today!

 Construction isn’t slowing down.
 Neither is the demand for building products.
-In fact, the UN Department of Economic and Social Affairs projects that we’ll build 2.4 trillion square feet in new construction by 2060.
-That’s equivalent to one Paris every week, one New York City every 34 days, or roughly one Tokyo each quarter.
+In fact, the UN Department of Economic and Social Affairs projects that we’ll build 230 billion square metres in new construction by 2060.
+That’s equivalent to one Paris every week, one New York City every 34 days or roughly one Tokyo each quarter.
 Bah!

 Such a dramatic uptick in stock doesn't just put immense pressure on our planet and public funds – but also on manufacturers to manufacture enough products and on time.
 So, public clients and designers are starting to look at BIM as the resource-efficient solution to the problem.
 And what will they need now – and even more so in the future?
 That’s right: access to manufacturer-specific BIM objects.

 The rate of BIM uptake in the construction and industrial sectors has accelerated over recent years.
-Statistica states that construction professionals using the tool have risen from 13% in 2011 to 73% in 2020.
+Statistica states that UK construction professionals using the tool have risen from 13% in 2011 to 73% in 2020.
 In Japan, 54% of professionals have used it.

-Indeed, with BIM being progressively covered by nationwide government mandates, notably including the US, UK, Mexico, Spain, Russia, and Norway, manufacturers offering BIM content gain a huge competitive edge.
+Indeed, with BIM being progressively covered by nationwide government mandates, notably including the UK, Mexico, Spain, Russia and Norway, manufacturers offering BIM content gain a huge competitive edge.

 Product discovery is a large part of the journey towards specification.
 Want to reach the right architects, spend a fraction of the trade-show costs and get more return on your investment?
 Well, the digital sphere might just be your best bet.
-Our survey with 2,568 architects, engineers, contractors, and owners/operators unveils the favored modes of discovery:
+Our survey with 2,568 architects, engineers, contractors and owners/operators unveils the favoured modes of discovery: